mpl/traefik/docs/content/routing/services/index.md

 [http.services]
   [http.services.mirrored-api]
     [http.services.mirrored-api.mirroring]
+      # none of the fields of healthCheck are relevant here
+      [http.services.mirrored-api.mirroring.healthCheck]
       service = "appv1"
       # maxBodySize is the maximum size in bytes allowed for the body of the request.
       # If the body is larger, the request is not mirrored.